Scarface: Money. Power. Respect.

 Scarface: Money.
 Power.
-Respect. is a video game for the PlayStation Portable and Windows Mobile released in October 2006, based on the 1983 film starring Al Pacino.

-While the Scarface: The World Is Yours game for the PC, Xbox, PlayStation 2 and Wii was developed by Radical Entertainment, Scarface: Money.
+Respect. is a 2006 video game released for the PlayStation Portable and Windows Mobile, based on the 1983 film starring Al Pacino.
+Unlike Scarface: The World Is Yours, which was developed by Radical Entertainment for the PlayStation 2, Xbox, Microsoft Windows, and Wii, Scarface: Money.
 Power.
-Respect. was developed by FarSight Studios.
-Unlike The World Is Yours, which is an open-world third-person action game, Scarface: Money.
-Power.
-Respect. is a turn-based strategy game featuring both single and multiplayer modes.
+Respect. was developed by FarSight Studios and is a turn-based strategy game featuring both single-player and multiplayer modes.